MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-manage-search.md

 > [!div class="mx-imgBorder"]
 > ![](media/add-attributes.png "Add attributes")

-In the **Attributes** panel shown in the following example, choose all the attributes by which users will be able to search, filter, and sort customers on the **Profiles** page.
+In the **Profile attributes** panel shown in the following example, choose all the attributes by which users will be able to search, filter, and sort customers on the **Profiles** page.
 You can use the **Search** field (shown in red) to search for a specific attribute by its name.
 Note that you can select only attributes that exist in the Customer Profile entity you have created during the data configuration process.

 > [!div class="mx-imgBorder"]
 > ![](media/add-attributes2.png "Add attributes")